×

 1. Diagnosis

-Medical History and Physical Examination: The diagnostic process usually starts with a review of your history to identify potential risk factors or symptoms associated with spleen problems.
+• Medical History and Physical Examination: The diagnosis typically begins with a review of your medical history to assess potential risk factors or symptoms linked to spleen issues.
 A physical examination, including touching and examining your abdomen, helps assess the size of your spleen as well as any tenderness.

 2. Imaging Tests